 7. Plant a Tree for Posterity

-There are only a few of us that will be remembered, beyond our families, years after we are gone.
-And only a few of us will create things that are cherished by future generations.
+Only a few of us will be remembered beyond our families years after we are gone.
+And only a few of us will create things that future generations cherish.

-It is the easiest and most beautiful way to give something enjoyable and beneficial to our current world and also to the future people that will live here.
-When I think about tree planting in these terms, I find I suddenly become consumed with thoughts of tree variety (I don’t want my mark to be run of the mill), quality, and ability to thrive in the place I put it.
+It is the easiest and most beautiful way to give something enjoyable and beneficial to our current world and the future people who will live here.
+When I think about tree planting in these terms, I suddenly become consumed with thoughts of tree variety (I don’t want my mark to be run of the mill), quality, and ability to thrive where I put it.
 Like a good winter coat, the investment seems worth it.

 Learn more: Find out when your local Arbor day is celebrated.